A Higgs category for the cluster variety of triples of flags: Introduction

 \subsection{Acknowledgment}

-This article is part of the second-named author's Ph.~D.~thesis.
+\red{The authors are deeply grateful to an anonymous referee for carefully reading the manuscript and making numerous helpful suggestions.} This article is part of the second-named author's Ph.~D.~thesis.
 He would like to thank his Ph.~D.~supervisor, the first-named author, for his guidance, patience, and kindness.
 He acknowledges financial support from the National Key R\&D Program of China 2024YFA1013802 and the Chinese Scholarship Council (grant number 202206190153).
 Both authors thank Merlin Christ for inspiring discussions and for his comments on a previous version of this paper.
-They are grateful to Zhenhui Ding for allowing them to use ideas and results from his ongoing thesis \cite{Ding25} in section~\ref{s: The Higgs category via Gorenstein projective dg modules}.
+They are grateful to Zhenhui Ding for allowing them to use ideas and results from his ongoing thesis \cite{Ding25} in section~\ref{s: The Higgs category via Gorenstein projective dg modules}. \red{They also thank Xiaofa Chen for correcting mistakes in previous versions of Lemma \ref{lemma: Serre functor equivalence} and section~\ref{ss: Gorenstein projective modules}}.